rbind/robjhyndman.com/content/hyndsight/2010-08-26-job-advertisements.md

   * Australia & New Zealand: [careers.statsoc.org.au](https://careers.statsoc.org.au).
 This is a fantastic service from the Statistical Society of Australia and includes a lot of jobs, especially those requiring higher degrees.
   * Melbourne Data Science Meetup has a [job board with local data science jobs](https://www.meetup.com/Data-Science-Melbourne/messages/boards/forum/20509896).
-  * United States: [amstat.org/jobweb](http://amstat.org/jobweb/).
+  * United States: [ASA JobWeb](https://www.amstat.org/your-career/asa-jobweb).
 This is a similar service from the American Statistical Association for jobs in the USA.
-  * United Kingdom: [rss.org.uk/jobs-careers/jobs-board/](https://rss.org.uk/jobs-careers/jobs-board/).
+  * United Kingdom: [RSS Jobs Board](https://rss.org.uk/jobs-careers/jobs-board/).
 The Royal Statistical Society offers a similar job board for the UK.
   * [Math jobs](http://math-jobs.com) covers jobs in the mathematical sciences.

 I do not know what is provided in other countries, but check with your national statistical association.